 Threats and conservation

 Black-billed gulls are affected by a wide variety of threats.
 Introduced predators such as cats, stoats, and ferrets take eggs, chicks and adults, and native swamp harriers and southern black-backed gulls take eggs and chicks.
 In Southland rivers, colonies nesting on islands have better nesting success than colonies nesting on banks, presumably because predatory mammals cannot reach them as easily.
 Southern black-backed gulls can cause abandonment of smaller colonies through harassment and predation.
 Weed encroachment on riverbeds has removed suitable breeding habitat on some rivers, and can force birds to nest closer to the water’s edge, making nests more vulnerable to flooding.
 Black-billed gulls may be susceptible to changes in agricultural practices, such as intensification of farming and extensive use of herbicides and pesticides.
 Thousands of gulls may have died in Southland during extreme droughts in the 1970s and the heavy snowfall of 1996, apparently due to pasture invertebrates becoming inaccessible for extended periods.
 Human impacts at breeding colonies can also be significant.
 In recent years, vehicles have been driven through a number of colonies, killing eggs, chicks, and even adults, and large numbers of adults have been shot.
 During the non-breeding season, the population may be affected by changes in the availability of marine food sources caused by oceanic warming, particularly off the Kaikoura coast.
-The conservation status of this species was changed from Nationally Endangered to Nationally Critical in 2013.
+The conservation status of this species was changed from Nationally Critical to At Risk / Declining in 2021.

 Colonies are established in August-September, and are abandoned at the end of the breeding season in December to February, or occasionally earlier in response to floods, and predator or human disturbance.
 Mean nest density in Southland colonies is 1.2 nests/m2, and can reach 4-5 nests/m2 in dense colonies.
 Pairs mostly lay two eggs, though clutches of four or even five have been observed.
 Eggs are incubated for 20-24 days, and chicks fledge at approximately 26 days.